incredincomp/the_hunting/README.md

 # the_hunting
 a *cheap* vuln finding robot.
-Currently in Dev.
-Please be careful with it.
+Currently in heavy Dev.
+So please, be careful with it..
 Its a violent script if I've ever written one.
-Only does Recon branch fully right now, still pretty useful probably.
-Nothing is rate limited so youll probably get IP blocked over it, specifically during gobuster dir if youre not already banned before getting there.
+Nothing is rate limited so you'll probably get IP blocked over it, specifically during gobuster dir if youre not already banned before getting there.
 Cheers!

 < Huge shoutout to my dude @1efty for his help bringing this script into the 21st century!